Exploring stories of hope

 - What thoughts and questions arise for you as a practitioner as you listen to Darryl make sense of what is happening?

-Uncle Clyde and Darryl were asked what non-Aboriginal practitioners need to consider to practise well with First Nations peoples and communities.
-Darryl emphasised the importance of learning ‘on the ground’, while Uncle Clyde highlighted the importance of this approach in learning about the diversity of First Nations communities.
+Uncle Clyde and Darryl were asked what non-Indigenous practitioners need to consider to practise well with Aboriginal and Torres Strait Islander peoples and communities.
+Darryl emphasised the importance of learning ‘on the ground’, while Uncle Clyde highlighted the importance of this approach in learning about the diversity of Aboriginal and Torres Strait Islander communities.
 He also stressed the need for service providers to gain a full understanding of their client’s issues and to think holistically.
 This includes an understanding of ‘self-determination’.

 - What kinds of approaches are Uncle Clyde and Darryl inviting practitioners to explore?